Skip to main content

 if (event.data.status === "settled") {

-await updateMasterWalletBalance(event.data.settled_amount, event.data.currency);
+await updateMasterWalletBalance(event.data.deposit_amount, event.data.currency);

 }

-// Ignore processing events until settled
+// Ignore processing events — act only on settled

 break;